 \subsection{Self-concordance assumptions}

-Let us introduce the assumptions related purely to the loss, rather to the data distribution.
-Our basic assumption, which we silently use later on, is rather standard: for any~$z \in \Z$, the loss~$\ell_z(\cdot)$ is assumed to be three times differentiable and convex on the set~$\Theta$.
+Let us introduce the assumptions related purely to the loss, rather than to the data distribution.
+Our standing assumption, which we silently use later on, is that the loss~$\ell_z(\cdot)$ is three times differentiable and convex on~$\Theta$ for any~$z \in \Z$.

 We first present the assumption of~\textit{pseudo self-concordance}, introduced in~\cite{bach2010self-concordant} for the analysis of logistic regression.
-We refer to~\cite{sun2017generalized,tran2015composite,bach-moulines} for an overview of self-concordant-like functions in the general context of optimization and quasi-Newton algorithms. \begin{customass}{SCa} For any $y \in \Y$ and $\eta \in \Rp$, the loss $\ell(y,\eta)$ satisfies $ |\ell'''(y,\eta)| \le \ell''(y,\eta). $ \end{customass}
+The reader may refer to~\cite{sun2017generalized,tran2015composite,bach-moulines} for the uses of generalized self-concordance in the context of quasi-Newton algorithms. \begin{customass}{SCa} For any $y \in \Y$ and $\eta \in \Rp$, the loss satisfies